-Click to tweet: See how to hook readers from page one with these fantastic #writetips from @sarabooks, bestselling author of Pretty Little Liars! http://bit.ly/2l3VYaY
+Click to tweet: See how to hook readers from page one with these fantastic tips from @sarabooks, bestselling author of Pretty Little Liars! http://bit.ly/2l3VYaY

-Click to tweet: Check out these great #writetips for hooking readers in chapter one!
-What would you add to the list? http://bit.ly/2l3VYaY
+Click to tweet: Check out these great tips for how to write a good hook!
+What would you add to the list? #amwriting #writetip http://bit.ly/2l3VYaY